WPLW-FM: History

-On April 3, 2012, WYMY began a simulcast on WZTK, 101.1 FM in Burlington, North Carolina, which lasted until January 3, 2013.
+On April 3, 2012, WYMY began a simulcast on WZTK (101.1 FM) in Burlington, North Carolina, which lasted until January 3, 2013.

-On January 3, 2013, at 12:00 a.m., WYMY changed its format to urban adult contemporary, branded as "96.9 BZJ", and changed call letters to WBZJ.
+On January 3, 2013, at 12:00 am, WYMY changed its format to urban adult contemporary, branded as "96.9 BZJ", and changed call letters to WBZJ.
 The radio station carried the nationally syndicated Steve Harvey Morning Show and urban adult contemporary programming throughout the remainder of the day.

 On March 11, 2014, WBZJ changed its format back to regional Mexican, once again branded as "La Ley 96.9" and simulcasting WYMY.
 On September 3, 2014, WBZJ changed its format to CHR, branded as "Pulse FM", simulcasting WPLW (102.5 FM).
 On September 11, WBZJ changed its call letters to WWPL to go with the "Pulse FM" branding, as the former WWPL on 102.3 changed its calls to WFNL-FM.

 A realignment of Curtis Media Group's Raleigh stations on December 26, 2022, saw WPLW-FM replace "Pulse FM" with a simulcast of WKIX-FM, reducing the format's reach in the Durham portion of the market.
 Concurrently, a pair of translators on 104.7, which had been carrying the programming of WKIX AM, joined WWPL in carrying "Pulse FM", improving the format's coverage of Raleigh.
 The realignment was prompted by Curtis Media Group's re-acquisition of 102.3 FM (now WKJO), a move made possible after WWPL was deemed to no longer count as a Raleigh–Durham market station for the purposes of ownership limits.

-On January 11, 2023, translator W279EJ 103.7 returned on the air, simulcasting "Pulse FM".
+On January 11, 2023, translator W279EJ 103.7 returned on the air, simulcasting "Pulse FM" and restoring coverage to much of the Durham portion of the market.
 Also, 96.9 changed its call letters to WPLW-FM, as 102.5 changed its call sign from WPLW-FM back to WKXU.